dm-drogeriemarkt/selavi/README.md

 # SeLaVi
-SeLaVi (ServiceLandscapeVisualizer) displays all mircoservices that are registered in a service registry and their relations to each other in a graphical mindmap.
+SeLaVi (ServiceLandscapeVisualizer) displays all mircoservices which are registered in a service registry and their relations to each other in a graphical mindmap.

 ## Building the Application